alsami/IdentityServer4.Contrib.Caching/readme.md

 This library is written in .netstandard2.0 and provides an implementation of `IPersistedGrantStore` for `IdentityServer4` using the `IDistributedCache` interface and Redis implementation located in [Microsoft.Extensions.Caching.StackExchangeRedis](https://www.nuget.org/packages/Microsoft.Extensions.Caching.StackExchangeRedis/2.2.5), that can easily be registered using provided extension methods for `IIdentityServerBuilder`.

-It also used [RedLock](https://www.nuget.org/packages/RedLock/) for pessimistic locking of resources in Redis.
+It also makes use of [RedLock](https://www.nuget.org/packages/RedLock/) for pessimistic locking of resources in Redis.

 ## How it works